StanimirVasev/ci-interactive-frontend-development-milestone-project/README.md

 ### Frameworks, Libraries & Tools

-- Font Awesome was used to access the hone, pokedex, volume up and volume mute icons.
+- Font Awesome was used to access the home, pokedex, volume up and volume mute icons.
 - Google Fonts was used to access Montserrat and sans-serif fonts.
 - GitHub was used to streamline version control.